ChiperSoft/mash.li/README.md

 ##License

-The Mash.li source is released under the Apache 2.0 license.
+The Mash.li source is released under a Creative Commons Attribution NonCommercial ShareAlike (CC-NC-SA) license.
 See LICENSE.txt for details.